zoxpx/pxdocs/content/portworx-install-with-kubernetes/storage-operations/create-snapshots/on-demand/snaps-annotations.md

 ## Managing snapshots through pxctl

-To demonstrate the capabilities of the SAN like functionality offered by portworx, try creating a snapshot of your mysql volume.
+To demonstrate the capabilities of the SAN like functionality offered by Portworx, try creating a snapshot of your mysql volume.

 First create a database and a demo table in your mysql container.